jackcarlisle/code-notes/README.md

 ## How to: detect which browser a user is using...

 Usually you would check the User agent string but this can be unreliable because it can be spoofed easily.
-A more reliable way to detect the browser is to check whether it has features specific to that platform:
+A more reliable way to detect their browser is to check whether it has features specific to that platform:

 ```javascript
 // Opera 8.0+